Interpretation of Testamentary Dispositions

 Who Has to Fulfill the Legacy?

 A legacy is a claim against the estate or the heirs.
-In case of doubt, all heirs must pay for it together, proportionally according to their share of the inheritance – even if the bequeathed item is actually assigned to a specific co-heir.
+In case of doubt, all heirs must jointly bear the cost, proportionally to their share of the inheritance – even if the bequeathed item is actually assigned to a specific co-heir.

 Generic Legacies (E.G. “one of My Cars”)

-If the testator bequeaths an item that he only describes as a genus, such as a piece of jewelry, he leaves the selection of the specific piece to the heir in case of doubt.
-The heir should take into account both the last will of the deceased and the needs of the beneficiary.
+If the testator bequeaths an item that they describe only by its type, such as a piece of jewelry, they are presumed to leave the selection of the specific item to the heir.
+In doing so, the heir should consider both the deceased’s last will and the needs of the beneficiary.

 Item is Missing from the Estate